borumv/obsidian-vault/Interview.md

 Yesterday I had an interview to check my English level, the results should be out today.
 I think everything was fine.0

+Well, you know, I haven't shaved in ages simply because I haven't been out and about much lately.
+It's kind of become my low-key way of signaling that I've been laying low and enjoying some quiet time.